Everyone wants in on UK drill.

 Drake’s penchant for the UK is here to stay

 Drake’s love for the UK is certy, that much is clear.
 The rapper has a well-documented history of showing black British music, culture the utmost respect (and attention) when he didn’t have to.
 He didn’t have to bring Top Boy back to TV, but he did.
 He didn’t have to bless Link Up TV with its most-viewed video ever, but he did.
 He didn’t have to sample a UK funky classic for a global No. 1, but he did.
-And the same goes for the “Only You Freestyle” with Headie One: he didn’t have to let his millions of fans know that Headie is “the best drill artist in the world.”
-But he did.
-Consistent with his UK praise for almost a decade, Champagne P has proven himself to be that standup guy who always gives props where it is due. —Joseph ‘JP’ Patterson
+And the same goes for this new “Only You Freestyle” with Headie One: he didn’t have to let his millions of fans on IG know that Headie is “the best drill artist in the world”, but he did.
+Having been consistent with his UK praise for almost a decade, Champagne P has proven himself to be a standup guy who always gives props where it is due. —Joseph ‘JP’ Patterson

 UK drill’s heading in the right direction

 Controversy isn’t new to UK drill.
-All throughout 2018, the genre was unfairly targeted by the mainstream press and linked to buzzwords such as “gangs”, “violence” and “murder”, rather than wordplay, storytelling and forward-thinking production.
+All throughout 2018, the genre was unfairly targeted by the mainstream press and linked to buzzwords such as “gangs”, “violence” and “murder”, rather than wordplay, storytelling and futuristic production.
 But we’re finally seeing a light at the end of the tunnel, especially with artists like Headie One at the helm.
-The distant gap between the UK and US is slowly closing, and of course Drake has played a big part in that—even though he’s from neither location.
-Most of Pop Smoke’s output was produced by London’s 808Melo, which gave UK drill a boost globally, and this “Only You Freestyle” will no doubt do the same, with both rappers controlling M1OnTheBeat’s eerie soundscape like the pros they are. —Minou Itseli
+The distant gap between the UK and US is slowly closing, and of course Drake has played a massive part in that—even though he’s from neither location.
+Most of Pop Smoke’s output was produced by London’s 808Melo, which gave UK drill a boost globally, and this “Only You Freestyle” will no doubt do the same, with both Headie and Drake controlling M1’s eerie soundscape like the pros that they are. —Minou Itseli

 M1OnTheBeat’s ghostly production is chef’s kiss